-You don’t have to be involved in the research – it is optional.
+As a chorister, you will always be asked if you agree to be a part of any research project we become involved in.
 We will always respect your decision if you opt out of the research aspect of the choir.

 How can I best communicate and engage people with dementia?

 At the beginning of every choir semester, we provide an information and orientation session to help you be informed about best practices.
-Our monthly newsletter also provides great information.
+Our quarterly newsletter, Good Vibrations, also provides great information.

 Have you or a loved one been diagnosed with memory loss?

 Whether you have recently been diagnosed with memory loss or you are part of a family that has been on this journey for a while, Voices in Motion invites you to become part of its joy-filled and supportive choral community.